Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/skills-i.md

 document can increase that character's suspicion (and thus create favorable circumstances for the checker's opposing Forgery check).

+### Action
-**Action:** Forging a very short and simple document takes about 1 minute.
+Forging a very short and simple document takes about 1 minute.
 A longer or more complex document takes 1d4 minutes per page.

+### Try Again
-**Try Again:** Usually, no. A retry is never possible after a particular reader detects a particular forgery.
+Usually, no. A retry is never possible after a particular reader detects a particular forgery.
 But the document created by the forger might still fool someone else.
 The result of a Forgery check for a particular document must be used for every instance of a different